underthehai/tp/docs/UserGuide.md

 `n/NAME` | Name of the travel plan. | Name should only contain alphanumeric characters, punctuations and spaces, and it should not be blank.
 `sd/START_DATE` | Start date of travel plan| Must be in the format of YYYY-MM-DD.
 `ed/END_DATE` | End date of travel plan | Must be in the format of YYYY-MM-DD.

+**Notes about Travel Plan:**<br>

+* Start date of Travel Plan must be either current date or any date after current date

 --------------------------------------------------------------------------------------------------------------------